cubed-dev/cubed/examples/README.md

 ### Set up

 1. Install a Python dev environment as described in the top-level README.
+2. Install the dataflow dependencies with `pip install apache-beam[gcp]`
-2. Create a new GCS bucket (called `cubed-<username>-temp`, for example) in a given region (e.g. `us-central1`) for low latency.
+3. Create a new GCS bucket (called `cubed-<username>-temp`, for example) in a given region (e.g. `us-central1`) for low latency.
 This will be used for intermediate data.

 ### Running